ExCiteS/airquality/README.md

 Flag `--without-node` tells Yarn not to install Node alongside (since you should already have it on a system).

+### Java Development Kit (JDK) Installation

+Install [Java Development Kit (JDK) 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+Cordova also requires [Gradle to be installed](https://gradle.org/install/) too (e.g. using Homebrew).

+If by running `java -version` you see anything else than "1.8" or you get other Java errors, try to set the path to required version by including `export JAVA_HOME=$(/usr/libexec/java_home -v 1.8)` in your `~/.bash_profile` (don't forget to reload with `source ~/.bash_profile`).

+### Android Studio Installation

+Install [Android Studio](https://developer.android.com/studio/index.html), then run the SDK Manager and install:

+- SDK Platform for API 27
+- latest Android SDK Platform-tools
+- latest Android SDK Build-tools

+Check the requirements to make sure the system is up and ready by running `yarn cordova requirements android`.

 ## Build Application

 Navigate to project's directory and install required dependencies: